efratbyy/MARKET_BH/server/README.md

   POST /api/api/v1.0/email/send
 ```

-- You will need to provide the user's name, the user's email, the expiration time of the reset token and the reset token to reset the password and to get an answer from this api (When the user clicks on the "Forgot password" button he is taken to a page where he will enter his email address and an email will be sent to him to reset his password)
+- You will need to provide the user's name, the user's email, the expiration time of the reset token and the reset token to reset the password and to get an response from this api (When the user clicks on the "Forgot password" button he is taken to a page where he will enter his email address and an email will be sent to him to reset his password)
 - You must be a logged in user in order to send the reset password email

 #### API for sending an order details email to client